 How to Monitor CAPE Refunds in ACE Reports

-A practical guide to monitoring CAPE IEEPA refund claims with ACE reports ES-022, REV-603, REV-613, and REV-615 after filing.
+A practical guide to monitoring CAPE IEEPA refund claims with ACE reports ES-022, REV-603, REV-613, and REV-615 after filing, including ACH rejections and delayed payments.

 Quick Answer